Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Moon Druid Build - Wildshaper

-As all the Druid's the build will come with a very high versatility.
-However, this one will concentrate more on Wild Shape form than its other subclass- Land Druid build.
-Sadly, with many bugs and hiccups, it does not work as well, but its animal forms can still provide an engaging combat approach.
+As with all the Druids, the build will come with a very high versatility.
+However, this one will concentrate more on

 Sleet Storm, etc. Some can even allow you an easy win by making enemies barely move.